 Zocalo square boasts a daily marke, Benito Juárez Market that selling local products and traditional artisans crafts.

-To the south side of the zócalo, you will find the Palacio de Gobierno, known as the State Government Palace.
-On the north side lies the Cathedral of Oaxaca, known as Catedral Metropolitana de Nuestra Señora de la Asunción which is dating back 1500s.
+To the south side of the zócalo, you will find the Palacio de Gobierno, or the State Government Palace.
+On the north side lies the 15th century Cathedral of Oaxaca, also known as Catedral Metropolitana de Nuestra Señora de la Asunción.

-In front of the Cathedral are the Hotel Monte Albán, the post office, and Alameda de Leon Plaza which is a beautiful park shaded by giant Indian Laurel trees and comprising monument in honor of General Don Antonio de Leon.
+In front of the Cathedral are the Hotel Monte Albán, the post office, and the beautiful park Alameda de Leon Plaza that is shaded by giant Indian Laurel trees and comprising monument in honor of General Don Antonio de Leon.

 You can also find the walkway of Los Portals lined with restaurants; and the old Government Capital Building home to the Museo del Palacio.